How do I sell successfully on Walmart?

 Here is an example of what this model can look like:

-Your Strategic Marketing Partner then built in multiple formulas instructing the model to find optimal solutions.
-Using statistics, algebraic formulas and a variety of excel software add-ins as core tools, we ran literally thousands of calculations to find the most optimal decision(s).
+Using statistics, algebraic formulas and a variety of tools, we ran literally thousands of calculations to find the most optimal decision(s) to help this manufacturer save money on inventory.

 How to Be a Better Inventory Manager